achen5/boxing-card-generator/README.md

 Create trading cards of your favorite boxers!
 Trading card assets and design are based off Pokemon Trading Cards.

 ## In development
+- Make the web app responsive.
+The app is not optimized for mobile yet.
 - A button that auto generates cards for popular boxers.
 The data will likely be obtained from [https://boxrec.com/](https://boxrec.com/).
 - A bulleted list which gives users tips on building a great card.
 That list would be below the menu.
 - CSS Animations for a smoother user experience.